storageos/storageos.github.io/_docs/operations/users.md

 $ storageos user rm jim
 ```
 ## Altering the StorageOS API account

-The StorageOS API account is defined by the [storageos-api
+When installing with the StorageOS Operator, the StorageOS API account is
+defined by the [storageos-api
-secret](/docs/platforms/kubernetes/install/1.13#create-a-secret) that is
+secret](/docs/platforms/kubernetes/install/1.13#create-a-secret).

-created when StorageOS is deployed.
-Kubernetes uses this account to
+For installations using the native driver, Kubernetes uses this account to
-authenticate against the StorageOS API, to communicate with StorageOS.
-Therefore if the default account details are changed in StorageOS, the
+authenticate against the StorageOS API.
+Therefore if the default account
-Kubernetes storageos-api secret needs to be updated.
+details are changed, the Kubernetes storageos-api secret needs to be updated.

-In order to update the secret you need to base64 encode the new username/password and
+In order to update the secret you need to base64 encode the new
-edit the storageos-api secret to reflect the new account details.
+username/password and edit the storageos-api secret to reflect the new account
+details.

+For installations using CSI the storageos-api secret is used to define the
+default account credentials.
+However as Kubernetes communicates with StorageOS
+via the CSI socket, the secret is not used after cluster bootstrapping.

 ```bash
 echo -n USERNAME | base64